Skip links

 The Solarwinds Hacking Incident & Tips for cybersecurity

-What is the Solarwinds hacking incident?
+What is the Solarwinds Hacking Incident?

 A pie chart showing recent cyberattack victims by sector | Image source: Microsoft Blog